AbulmuslimAtaev/tic-tac-toe/README.md

-designed in python, therefore, to use the application, python must be downloaded (and libraries in the requirements.txt)
+designed with python, therefore, to use the application, python must be downloaded (and libraries in the requirements.txt)